Updated: Feb 2

 To stay in the home you know and love through your twilight years is a widely shared desire.
 It’s easy to appreciate.
 For many, it’s owned outright, you know where everything is, you feel safe there, your friends live near, and it simply feels like home in a way that no other place ever could.
 Maintaining your home as you get older becomes an increasingly difficult and often dangerous task.

 So how does one get ahead of predictable repairs and replacements?
 How can you tell which components are likely to last and which are not?
-Well, you could invite contractors and various technicians to evaluate your home, but keep in mind that most of these people have a product or service to sell.
+Well, you could invite contractors and various technicians to evaluate your home, but keep in mind that most of these people have a product or service to sell and that may influence what advice they offer.

 No, what’s better and safer is to get a professional and objective opinion